fern-api/fern/docs/errors.md

 }
 ```

-My providing the `MovieId` the frontend can now display a string to the user: _"No results found for "Iron Man 5"_.
+By providing the `MovieId` the frontend can now display a string to the user: _"No results found for "Iron Man 5"_.

 ## Forward compatiblility